rails/rails/guides/source/configuring.md

 * `config.i18n.default_locale` sets the default locale of an application used for i18n.
 Defaults to `:en`.

+* `config.i18n.enforce_available_locales` exposes the [i18n][1] setting of the same name.
+If `true`, raises an I18n::InvalidLocale exception when setting an unavailable locale.
+Defaults to `false` as of rails 4.0.2, but will default to `true` in the future.

 * `config.i18n.load_path` sets the path Rails uses to look for locale files.
 Defaults to `config/locales/*.{yml,rb}`.

 ### Configuring Active Record